 - ABC/ESPN will air four Stanley Cup Finals, plus half of the playoffs.

 - 75 games will exclusively stream on ESPN+ and Hulu.
-Hulu as of Wednesday also gained access to ESPN+ content, for those wanting to use one app for both services.
+Hulu also has access to ESPN+ content, for those wanting to use one app for both services.

 - The out-of-market streaming service NHL.TV will cease to exist, with its functions folded into ESPN+.
 Starting this fall, all 1,000+ locally broadcast games will be available to ESPN+ subscribers, save local team games (which’ll be blacked out).